trey-rosius/cdk_group_chat/content/app_stacks_and_endopoints/get_all_groups_created_by_user.md

 Getting the groups created by a user involves using our first Global Secondary index(GSI1), which was ` indexName: "groupsCreatedByUser"`.

-We would use `begins_with (a, substr)` function in our query operation to carryout this request.
+We would use `begins_with (a, substr)` function in our query operation to carry out this request.
 We want all groups for a particular user that begins with `GROUP#`.

 `"expression": "#GSI1PK = :GSI1PK and begins_with(#GSI1SK,:GSI1SK)",`